vatsalya-gupta/bgutbook/source/part_0_introduction/chapter_000_preface.text.md

 For the time being, I will provide instructions to run a Linux machine in a Docker container, so everybody can follow the lessons and enjoy the book.
 Maybe in the future I will provide some coverage of non-GNU versions of the standard utilities, but now this is too complex a task for me.

-(Despite the mocking tone, I'm really sorry I can't provide instructions for every case!)
+Despite the mocking tone, I'm really sorry I can't provide instructions for every case!
+The good news is that, while the single commands have different options the overall concepts are the same, so reading the book and learning how to use commands, how to find help on them and how to compose them in scripts will be extremely useful even for Mac OS users.

 ## Why this book comes for free